GIXLabs/TECHIN516/lab1/README.md

 1. Submit your code for the tutorial "Writing a simple publisher and subscriber (Python)".

+2. Submit a link to a video of your publisher and subscriber working across 2 different terminals.
+The easiest way to submit a video is to upload it to your UW Google Drive.
+Make sure the share permissions allow the reader/grader to view it.

-2. Submit a link to the bag file you recorded in the tutorial "Recording and playing back data".
+3. Submit a link to the bag file you recorded in the tutorial "Recording and playing back data".

-3. Fill in the description and a (different) example for each of the bash commands in the following table.
+4. Fill in the description and a (different) example for each of the bash commands in the following table.
 Copy and paste the table into your lab report to fill-in.
 **Hint:** for most commands and programs, you can append `--help` or `-h` to learn more about it; e.g. `ls --help`.